selinaes/Tiger-MIPS-Compiler/final/README.md

     - Used calleesaves will be spilled automatically, and unused calleesaves won't be stored/restored, saving instructions.
 The difference could be shown in `../testcases/merge.tig`.
     - Only non-leaf functions will save and restore RA.
 Could be shown in `../testcases/simpleTest.tig`.

-## Features
-- Added `runtime-le.s` and `sysspim.s` before generated `.s` file.
-Modified library function name (ex. ord to tig_ord), so that external calls find them correctly
-- Added needed headers, such as `.data` and the word-aligned ascii strings into it, also `.text` directive.
-- Fix procEntryExit1/2/3, and tested to ensure entry/exit function work correctly during actual run.